mdn/curriculum/curriculum/6-resources-for-educators.md

 However, you may have additional topic requirements for your course, in which case you could:

-- Consider including some of the learning objectives from the curriculum’s [Getting started](./2-getting-started/) modules, such as soft skills like teamwork, research, and job interview techniques, and gaining familiarity with a typical web development toolset.
+- Consider including some of the learning objectives from the curriculum's [Getting started](./2-getting-started/) modules, such as soft skills like teamwork, research, and job interview techniques, and gaining familiarity with a typical web development toolset.
 - Extend the technology coverage in the curriculum Core with some [Extensions](./4-extensions/).
 We will aim to publish more extensions as time goes on.
 You could consider writing your own extensions and contributing them to the curriculum so that others can benefit.
 [Contact us](/docs/MDN/Community/Communication_channels) if you have an extension to submit!

 ## Using an effective learning pathway